Cloud Security In Manufacturing Industry Size and Share

 By Solution: IAM Leadership Amid DLP Acceleration

-Identity and Access Management commanded 37.6% of the cloud security market in manufacturing in 2024, reflecting the urgent need to gate every user and machine session.
+Identity and Access Management commanded 37.6% of the cloud security in manufacturing industry in 2024, reflecting the urgent need to gate every user and machine session.
 Manufacturers integrate privileged-access vaults with zero-trust segmentation to curb lateral movement.
 Modern IAM stacks embed certificate authorities for robots and additive printers, unifying policy across IT and OT.
-Data Loss Prevention, rising at 12.5% CAGR, gains traction as export-controlled design files flow between CAD systems and contract assemblers.
+Data Loss Prevention, growing at a 12.5% CAGR, gains traction as export-controlled design files are exchanged between CAD systems and contract assemblers.
 Advanced DLP that classifies engineering blueprints and blocks exfiltration by anomaly peaks addresses rising IP theft.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.